-- Build the majority of planting shelf at 6 - 8″ depth below finished water level.
+- Build the majority of planting shelf at 6 - 8" depth below finished water level.
 A smaller area of 12″ shelf and a base of 2’6″ (or 15 - 20cm, 30cm and 75cm).

-- For a plant or a wildlife pond 2/3rds of the pond should be shelved at various depths with 1/3rd of the area being at the deepest level.
+- For a plant or wildlife pond 2/3rds of the pond should be shelved at various depths with 1/3rd of the area being at the deepest level.
 This gives the right proportions of space for plant and wildlife use.

-- A fish orientated pond would need more deep area of 3-4' (90-120cm) – 1/2 deep water and 1/2 shelved.
+- A fish pond would need more deep area of 3-4' (90-120cm) – 1/2 deep water and 1/2 shelved.

 As a guide we recommend a minimum of 3 x 1 litre marginal aquatic baskets per metre length on a shelf, with more if the shelf is wider than 30cm(12″) or if a full look is required quickly.

 - too shallow and some varieties will not receive the frost/ice protection over their crowns that they would receive from deeper water.

 - Your pond should contain a mix of both upright and rafting plants to create the habitats different wildlife will enjoy.